 Have you ever deep fried a turkey?
 You end up with a crispy bird on the outside and very juicy meat on the inside.
 Honestly, it’s pretty delicious and incredible.
 Plus, it doesn’t take long to cook, unlike its roasted counterpart.

 The same holds true for a deep fried rib roast.
-When deep fried, a crispy crust is formed on the outside of the roast.
+When deep fried, a wonderful crispy crust is formed on the outside of the roast.
 And the inside?
 Just like a deep fried turkey, you have a super juicy and scrumptious steak cooked to perfection.

 And perfection for us?
 Well, medium rare, of course.
 By using a meat thermometer, you can cook your prime rib to whatever temperature you deem to be perfect.